Chitwan Jungle Safari

-- Jeep safari, walking trip through the jungle, sunset tour, village tour, and bird viewing tour
+- Jeep safari, a walking through the jungle, sunset, village, and bird viewing tours.

-- Enjoy the local cuisine and take part in traditional Tharu dance on our Chitwan Jungle safari.
+- Enjoy the local cuisine and participate in the traditional Tharu dance on our Chitwan Jungle safari.

 - Discover the astounding variety of species and natural ecosystems in Nepal.

 The first recognized national park in Nepal is Chitwan, established in 1973 AD.
 It started to gain popularity among tourists after its inclusion on the list of world-historic sites.
 It is worth seeing because of the many endangered species and lush vegetation.